 warnings (carcinogenic) or ingredients with “PEG", “-eth”, PTFE” or

-“perfluoro” in their name.
+“perfluoro” in their name as those toxins!

 - Aluminum and other heavy metals (mercury, arsenic, cadmium)

 are linked to nervous system and organ damage.
 Aluminum can be found in

 tap water, dental fillings, processed foods, antiperspirants, antacids,

 cosmetics, paper products, beverage cans, foil and cookware.
 Choose